yourfriendoss/pitransmitter/README.md

 PiFmAdv has been developed solely for experimentation purposes only.
 It is not a media center, nor is it intended to broadcast music to your stereo system.
 See the [legal warning](#warning-and-disclaimer).

-## How to use it?
+## Installation

 PiFM 1.2, depends on a number of prerequisites.
-To ensure that all of these are in place, first run the install.sh script.
-This will perform a number of relevant tasks to get the transmitter up and running.
+To ensure that all of these are in place, first run the "install.sh" script.
+This will perform a number of relevant commands to get the transmitter up and running.

 **Important.** The binaries compiled for the Raspberry Pi 1 are not compatible with the Raspberry Pi 2/3, and conversely.
 Always re-compile when switching models, so re-run the installer when switching models.